podium/podium-charts/src/Stories/SearchBarHelpers/DefaultNotes.md

 ## Props
 - onchange (function, required)
+- placeholder (string)
+- width (string)

 ## Notes
-The search bar will stretch to fill 100% of its parent container's width.
+You can add a custom width (percentage or pixel) to the search bar or it will default to 100% of the parent container.